 - Add the black beans and water, stirring to deglaze and incorporate the flavorful veggie bits from the bottom of the pot into the beans.

-- Cancel saute mode, then close the lid, making sure that it's set to sealing mode.
+- Cancel saute mode, then close the lid, making sure the vent is set to sealing.

-- Set the pot to manual mode and increase the cook time to 35 minutes.
+- Set the pot to manual or pressure cook mode on high pressure and increase the cook time to 35 minutes.

-- When the cook time is finished, allow for a natural pressure release.
+- When the cook time is finished, let the pressure release naturally.